Drumardagh: History

 Due to its elevated location, and the surrounding lowland isles on the banks of Lough Swilly, Drumardagh has a history of military significance.
 The first notable use of the hill in Drumardagh was as a strategic viewing point for the nearby Battle of Farsetmore on 8 May 1567.
-Drumardagh and surrounding areas of the Laggan district were heavily 'planted' with Lowland Scots settlers during the Plantation of Ulster in the seventeenth century.
+Drumardagh and surrounding areas of the Laggan district were heavily 'planted' with Lowland Scots settlers during the Plantation of Ulster in the 17th century.
 Hence, a version of Ulster-Scots was spoken in the area, in common with the rest of the Laggan.

 In 1790, the British Army erected a stone building in the farmyard at Drumardagh, which they used as a cavalry and munitions store.
 On the north-westernmost tip of Drumardagh, directly overlooking Lough Swilly, trenches were dug into the hillside, at a place which is known locally as the Cannon Knowe or the Cannon Hill.
-These trenches were used by the British as a means of maintaining watch over the nearby shipping channel, which at that time was a busy communications link into and out of central County Donegal.
-Several cannons have been recovered from this site, and an example is now under the care of the nearby Letterkenny Museum.
+These trenches were used as a means of maintaining watch over the nearby shipping channel, which at that time was a busy communications link into and out of central County Donegal.
+Several cannons have been recovered from this site, and on example is now under the care of the nearby Letterkenny Museum.